ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 ### 2208261745 What if I were to change the operation result num1 to 'ans' like on CASIO
 - Pseudocode:
     - after operate is done (either through equalsBtn or operatorBtn), topDisplay will show ans instead of num1. num1 still has to be the result of the operation so the topwindowcontent probably has to be checked to not contain ans.
 Which may be troublesome for num2 since we still want to be able to make that negative if possible.
 What's nice about this, is that rounding will probably become easier on the topWindow as well.
-- [ ] Go through applicable functions to check if the above could work.
+- [x] Go through applicable functions to check if the above could work.
     - operatorbutton eventlistener function has to be changed to not display `trackInput` but "ans" + operator.
     - looks like the `topDisplay()` would still work as expected but I'd really like to see the rounding/slice to behave differently.
 - [x] Make a new branch to implement this

-- [ ] Consider adding the numbers to the right on `topDisplay` when going above 18 characters and let the left ones disappear.
+- ~~[ ] Consider adding the numbers to the right on `topDisplay` when going above 18 characters and let the left ones disappear.~~ (don't see the need for this right now)

 ### 2208261800 new branch for ans
 - made the new branch for the ans functionality.
 It's a bit annoying because initially it nicely displays `ans` but after that it just tracks input ofcourse when starting on the second number.
 One way to overcome this is probably by adding a conditional in case the bottomdisplay is not zero.
 The thing is, you can just have had an operation that came with a result of zero.